 For over 120 years, a seawall of 3.5 km (2.2 mi) has encompassed Governors Island, protecting it, keeping the land together, and standing strong against the force of the surrounding sea.
 Over time, this impenetrable barrier started to wear down.
 To rehabilitate the wall, the New York City Economic Development Corp.
 (NYCEDC) had a team get to work on it as soon as possible in 2013.

-For over 120 years, the 2.2 mile seawall that wraps Governors Island has protected the island, kept the land together and stood strong against the sea.
-Construction to rehabilitate the seawall began in the middle of 2013.
-The revetment is a sloped stone abutment that must handle the heavy waves of the ocean and be easily maintainable.
-On the north side of the Island, the original seawall needed further support and repairs to ensure it could continue to handle the constant bombardment of salt water.
+Before starting, they determined that the revetment would have to be a sloped stone abutment that could handle the heavy waves of the sea and remain easily maintainable.
+It wouldn’t be their sole focus, however.
+They would also need to give some attention to the north side of the island.
+The original seawall there needed further support and repairs to ensure that it could handle the constant bombardment of salt water.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 Krystol T2 is a surface-applied crystalline slurry treatment that transforms new or existing concrete into a permanent waterproofing barrier.